 - Disposal of office premises with stamp duty previously exempted are no longer required to be clawed back even if the approved offshore institution has possession of the concerned property for less than five years.

 Existing offshore operating licences will automatically become invalid on 1 January 2021.
 Approved offshore institutions will transit to Macau onshore entities from 1 January 2021.

 Additional incentives, such as an extended property tax exemption period, exemption from annual industrial tax (currently exempt for all taxpayers), reduction in stamp duty, as well as acceleration of depreciation for complementary tax purposes, are available to owners of facilities that qualify as touristic facilities.

 Incentives for financial leasing companies

-Effective from 9 April 2019, approved financial leasing companies are exempt from stamp duty for registration of start-up/additional capital, interest and commission, and financial leasing contracts.
+Approved financial leasing companies are exempt from stamp duty for registration of start-up/additional capital, interest and commission, and financial leasing contracts.
 Premise purchased for financial leasing operation is exempt from stamp duty, subject to a cap of MOP 500,000.

-Effective from the tax year 2019, for complementary tax deduction purpose, tax deductible depreciation for financial leasing assets can be accelerated to three times for complementary tax purposes.
+For complementary tax deduction purpose, tax deductible depreciation for financial leasing assets can be accelerated to three times for complementary tax purposes.
 The complementary tax rate is reduced from 12% to 5%.
 The tax allowable threshold for bad debt provision is increased from 2% to 10% on total receivables; bad debt provision exceeding 10% of total receivables is not allowed as tax deduction.
 Financial leasing income derived from jurisdictions outside of Macau will be exempt from complementary tax provided that such income has been subject to tax at its place of origin.